GwendolyneFreddy/Shuri-Ninja/README.md

 Extract the contents of the mod archive into the folder of the game you wish to modify, using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
 When properly extracted, your game directory will contain <strong>setup-shurininja.exe</strong> and the folder <strong>shurininja</strong>.
 To install, double-click <strong>setup-shurininja.exe</strong> and follow the instructions on screen.

-You can run <strong>setup-shurininja.exe</strong> in your game folder to reinstall, uninstall or otherwise change components.
+You can run <strong>setup-shurininja.exe</strong> in your game folder to reinstall, uninstall or otherwise change components.</br></br>